wonsunahn-autograder/CS1632_Fall2019/exercises/5/README.md

 For Mac or Linux users, please run the corresponding .sh scripts.

-* Note that there is a GUI for SpotBugs if that is what you prefer.
+* There is a GUI for SpotBugs if that is what you prefer.
 You can launch the GUI by using the following command:
 ```
 $ java -jar spotbugs-4.0.0-beta4/lib/spotbugs.jar
 ```